 Only those who are the most sincere [authentic, true, and real] can fully realize their own nature.
 If they can fully realize their own nature, they can fully realize human nature.
-If they can fully realize human nature, they can fully realize the nature of things.
+If they can fully realize human nature of things.
 If they can fully realize the nature of things, they can take part in the transforming and nourishing process of Heaven and Earth.
-If they can take part in the transforming and nourishing process of Heaven and Earth, they can form a trinity with Heaven and Earth.18
+If they can take part in the transforming and nourishing process of Heaven and Earth, they can form a trinity with Heaven and Earth.